-Non-Emergent Medical Transportation (NEMT) is transportation to and from Medicaid covered non-emergency medical appointments or services, and is only available when a client has no other means of transportation.
+Non-Emergent Medical Transportation (NEMT) is transportation to and from covered non-emergency medical appointments or services.
+NEMT is only available when a Health First Colorado (Colorado's Medicaid Program) member has no other means of transportation.
 NEMT services are coordinated by a State Designated Entity (SDE).
-There are three types of SDEs throughout Colorado:
+Colorado has three types of SDEs:

-Note: Child Health Plan Plus (CHP+) is not a Medicaid program and, therefore, is not eligibility for NEMT services.
+Note: Child Health Plan Plus (CHP+) is not a Health First Colorado program and is not eligibible for NEMT services.

 Meals and lodging may be covered under NEMT.
 Transportation, meals and lodging for an escort to accompany an at-risk adult or child may also be covered.

 Drivers are not required to assist with any personal care nor enter a member's house for any reason.
 However, you may travel with an escort if needed during your trip to assist with these tasks.
 If housing barriers present safety hazards for you or prevent safe exit from your home, please contact your care coordinator or case manager for assistance with resources.
 If you are enrolled in a Home and Community Based Services (HCBS) Waiver program, some non-medical transportation may be covered.
 For additional information, contact your local Single Entry Point Agency.